Commodore Universal Power Supply - Part 1 - Planning

 Wall warts that provide 9V AC at 1 amp I find frequently at thrift stores, garage sales and even the local electronics supply store for $1 - $5 and are sufficient for the needs of the later Vic-II, Commodore 64, Plus/4 and and C128.

 The Power Chart

 In addition to powering any machine I have on my bench I thought it would be nice if it could also provide information on the machines power usage.
-I found some compact DC voltage and current meters on Amazon that look like they will do the job.
+I found some compact DC voltage and current meters on Amazon that look like they will do the job (edit: 08-21-21 They will not work, they require that each voltage have an isolated common and, since the RT-65B has a single common for all 3 voltages these meters will not work!
+See a brief explanation video here).
 I picked up a variety of them so I could see which ones I liked and have settled on a nice little unit that shows both voltage and current in a single display.
 It didn't hurt that they only Cost about $10 for 3 of them.

 The options for AC meters were a great deal more limited.
 So limited in fact that I would recommend that you just forgo it altogether.
 The best meter I could find that could handle the low voltages required was large, expensive and limited to voltage only.
 It is also no longer available so, bleh!